vodquang96/django-anymail/docs/esps/postmark.rst

 Batch sending/merge and ESP templates
 -------------------------------------

-Postmark supports :ref:`ESP stored templates <esp-stored-templates>` populated with global merge data for all recipients, but does not offer :ref:`batch sending <batch-send>` with per-recipient merge data.
+Postmark offers both :ref:`ESP stored templates <esp-stored-templates>` and :ref:`batch sending <batch-send>` with per-recipient merge data.

-Anymail's :attr:`~anymail.message.AnymailMessage.merge_data`
-message attribute is not supported with the Postmark backend.
+.. versionchanged:: 4.2

+    Added Postmark :attr:`~anymail.message.AnymailMessage.merge_data` and batch sending
+    support.
+(Earlier Anymail releases only supported
+    :attr:`~anymail.message.AnymailMessage.merge_global_data` with Postmark.)

-To use a Postmark template, set the message's :attr:`~anymail.message.AnymailMessage.template_id` to the numeric Postmark "TemplateID" and supply the "TemplateModel" using the :attr:`~anymail.message.AnymailMessage.merge_global_data` message attribute:
+To use a Postmark template, set the message's :attr:`~anymail.message.AnymailMessage.template_id` to the numeric Postmark "TemplateID" (*not* its name or "TemplateAlias").
+You can find a template's numeric id near the top right in Postmark's template editor.

+Supply the Postmark "TemplateModel" variables using Anymail's normalized :attr:`~anymail.message.AnymailMessage.merge_data` and :attr:`~anymail.message.AnymailMessage.merge_global_data` message attributes:

   .. code-block:: python

       message = EmailMessage(
           # (subject and body come from the template, so don't include those)
-          from_email="from@example.com",
-          to=["alice@example.com"]  # single recipient...
-          # ...multiple to emails would all get the same message
-          # (and would all see each other's emails in the "to" header)
+          to=["alice@example.com", "Bob <bob@example.com>"]
       )
-      message.template_id = 80801  # use this Postmark template
+      message.template_id = 80801  # Postmark template id
+      message.merge_data = {
+          'alice@example.com': {'name': "Alice", 'order_no': "12345"},
+          'bob@example.com': {'name': "Bob", 'order_no': "54321"},
+      }
       message.merge_global_data = {
-          'name': "Alice",
-          'order_no': "12345",
           'ship_date': "May 15",
-          'items': [
-              {'product': "Widget", 'price': "9.99"},
-              {'product': "Gadget", 'price': "17.99"},
-          ],
       }

 Postmark does not allow overriding the message's subject or body with a template.
+(You can customize the subject by including variables in the template's subject.)

+When you supply per-recipient :attr:`~anymail.message.AnymailMessage.merge_data`, Anymail automatically switches to Postmark's batch send API, so that each "to" recipient sees only their own email address.
+(Any cc's or bcc's will be duplicated for *every* to-recipient.)

+If you want to use batch sending with a regular message (without a template), set merge data to an empty dict: `message.merge_data = {}`.

 See this `Postmark blog post on templates`_ for more information.